gotson/komga-website/src/guides/scan-analysis-refresh.md

 Metadata is gathered from the following sources:
 - a local `ComicInfo.xml` file located inside a CBZ or CBR
 - the metadata of an EPUB file

+The metadata refresh is dependent of the options of the Library.

+### Import metadata for CBR/CBZ containing a ComicInfo.xml file

+#### Book metadata

+This will import the following fields from the `ComicInfo.xml` file into Komga:
+- `Year`, `Month`, and `Day` to form the _Release Date_
+- `Writer`, `Penciller`, `Inker`, `Colorist`, `Letterer`, `CoverArtist`, and `Editor` as _Authors_ with the according role
+- A `Manga` field with the value `YesAndRightToLeft` will mark the reading direction as _Right to left_
+- `Title`, `Summary`, `Number`, and `Publisher` as their Komga equivalent
+- The various `AgeRating` values will be converted to a number in Komga

+#### Series title

+The `Series` tag will be used to overwrite the title of a Series, only if:
+- at least one book in the series has the tag `Series` set
+- if multiple books have the tag `Series` set, they must all have the same value

+#### Collections

+The `SeriesGroup` tag will be used to create a collection with that name, or add the series to an existing collection with that name.

+If the `SeriesGroup` tag is set to a different value in each book of the series, then each value of the tag will create a collection.

+### Import metadata from EPUB files

+#### Book metadata

+This will import the following fields from the Epub metadata into Komga:
+- `dc:title` element as the _Title_
+- `dc:description` element as the _Summary_
+- `dc:publisher` element as the _Publisher_
+- `dc:date` element as the _Release date_
+- The `page-progression-direction` property of the `spine` element as the _Reading direction_
+- `dc:creator` element as _Authors_.
+The role will be imported either from the `opf:role` property, or from a `meta` element containing `role` property and a `marc:relators` scheme.

+#### Series title

+The `belongs-to-collection` meta property will be used to overwirte the title of a Series, only if:
+- at least one book in the series has the property `belongs-to-collection` set
+- if multiple books have the property `belongs-to-collection` set, they must all have the same value